pminnebach/notification-pwsh/README.md

 $notification = New-Notification @NotificationSplat
 ````

-`$Tokens` should be an array of all the tokens you want to send the message to.
+`$Tokens` should be an array of all the tokens of devices you want to send the message to.

 `$color` should be the hex value of a color you want the notification icon to be in the notification drawer.
 This should include the pound `#` symbol.

 By default all notifications are silent.
-But you also add the `-sound` parameter to play the default sound when you receive a notification.
+But you can add the `-sound` parameter to play the default sound when you receive a notification.

 ### Send notification to gorush